-Coffee capsules are here to stay.
-For many, it's the most convenient way to drink coffee.
-Others see too many compromises: in terms of taste and, above all, ecologically.
-In his guest article, Patrizio Frigeri explains what capsules can and can't do, and how ecologically sound capsule coffee is.
+Capsule coffee is here to stay.
+For many, it is the most convenient way to drink coffee.
+Others see too many compromises: in taste and, above all, ecologically.
+In his guest article, Patrizio Frigeri explains what capsules can and cannot do, and how ecologically sensible capsule coffee is.

 A guest article by Patrizio Frigeri*